Axnjr/Blazze.js/README.md

 </div>

-A lightweight express framework to write typesafe APIs with zero configuration, no boilerplate blazingly fast.
+A lightweight express framework to write typesafe APIs with zero configuration, no boilerplate, and blazingly fast.
 Blazze.js is a powerful and lightweight JavaScript framework designed to simplify web development.
 With a focus on simplicity and performance, Blazze.js provides a set of features that make building web applications a breeze.

 ## Features

 - __😎 Request Caching:__ - Blazze handles caching automatically in both Production and Dev Environments.
-In production it is obviously necessary to optimize large computations, however request caching is taken care of in dev mode as well by Blazze to provide a smooth developer experience, there is no need to revalidate the cache manually everything is handled by Blazze under the hood.
+In production it is obviously necessary to optimize large computations however, request caching is taken care of in dev mode as well by Blazze to provide a smooth developer experience, there is no need to revalidate the cache manually Blazze handles everything under the hood.

-- __🏎️ Powered by SWC:__ - Blazze leavrages Rust-based tool: [Speedy Web Compiler](https://swc.rs/) to transiple Typescript files, so there negligible waiting time after file changes.
+- __🏎️ Powered by SWC:__ - Blazze leverages Rust-based tool: [Speedy Web Compiler](https://swc.rs/) to transpile Typescript files, so there is negligible waiting time after file changes.

-- __🐣 Easy Setup:__ - Hit `npx blazz-init` to start building your projects, you'll be asked a few questions for configuring Blazze & that's it Blazze will setup the project for you.
+- __🐣 Easy Setup:__ - Hit `npx blazz-init` to start building your projects, you'll be asked a few questions for configuring Blazze & that's it Blazze will set up the project for you.

 - __💪 TypeScript:__ - Out of the box TS support, no configurations and environment setup, just get started directly.